The best schools in Cambridgeshire

 - Cromwell Community College

-To compare schools according to the variable most important to you, please visit the government’s comparison website here.
+To compare schools according to the variable most important to you, please visit the government’s comparison website.

 We know your ideal home goes beyond just your address.
 It should be part of a welcoming community, with everything you need close by.
 And with its array of excellent schools staffed by dedicated teachers, Cambridgeshire gives you perhaps the most important thing of all – the promise of a great start in life for your children.

 And if you’re considering a new home for your family along with a new school for your children, take a look on our website.
-We have a range of beautiful Cambridgeshire properties for you to call home, including St James’ Park, based in Ely, a town ranked one of the best places to live in the UK, according to the illustrious Sunday Times 2021 rankings.
+We have a range of beautiful Cambridgeshire properties for you to call home, including St James’ Park, based in Ely, a town ranked one of the best places to live in the UK, according to the illustrious Sunday Times Best Places to Live 2021 report.